Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes

 Learning of simplices in bioinformatics usually arises in the study of complex tissues.
-A complex tissue refers to a tissue composed of multiple cell-types --a group of cells with similar characteristics-- like blood, brain, pancreas \cite{zuckerman2013self}, or even tumor cells \cite{tolliver2010robust}.
-Bulk data from complex tissues, such as gene expression vectors, can again be modeled by several convex combinations of its constituent cell-types.
-In this line of work, researchers aim at finding the structure of tissues through studying the state of cell-types, which naturally translates into learning a high-dimensional simplex \cite{shoval2012evolutionary, korem2015geometry}.
+A complex tissue is composed of multiple cell-types --a group of cells with similar characteristics-- such as blood, brain, or even tumor cells \citep{tolliver2010robust,zuckerman2013self}.
+Bulk data from complex tissues, such as gene expression level vectors, can again be modeled by convex combinations of its constituent cell-types.
+In this line of work, researchers aim at finding the structure of tissues through studying the state of cell-types, which again leads into learning a high-dimensional simplex \citep{shoval2012evolutionary, korem2015geometry}.

 The rest of the paper is organized as follows: In Section \ref{sec:notation}, we formally define the problem and present our notation and definitions.
 Our main theoretical results as well as the algorithm that achieves our bounds are discussed in Section \ref{sec:main}.
 Finally, Section \ref{sec:conc} concludes the paper and presents some suggestions for future works.